snimu/blog/contents/multi-frame-prediction/article.md

 Video models often struggle with scene consistency over long periods of time, and with natural-looking movements.
 In this post, I will discuss two possible solutions to the problem: Predicting multiple frames out with frame-skips, and making the targets for all predictions but the immediate next one lower in resolution.

 Because they are more interesting to me, I will focus on a variation of video models: "world-models" like Google's recently announced [Genie 3](https://deepmind.google/discover/blog/genie-3-a-new-frontier-for-world-models/) that additionally take action-inputs into account.
+I will suggest a possible Architecture to incorporate action inputs into my suggested upgrades to video-model training.

 ## The issue